Tomoko Kawase: 2001–2009: Tommy february6 / Tommy heavenly6 - Solo career under DefStar Records

-2010–2020: Warner Music Japan era
+2010–2013: Warner Music Japan era

 In 2010 Tommy february6, Tommy heavenly6, and The Brilliant Green were all picked up by Warner Music Japan.
 Finally in December 2010, Kawase announced via her Twitter page the possibility for a third studio album under the Tommy february6 persona.
 Tommy february6's official website with Warner Music Japan is still stated as "coming soon".
 In August 2011, Tommy stated via Twitter she was working on demos for both Tommy heavenly6 and Tommy february6.
 In September 2011, a statement was posted on Tommy heavenly6's official site saying Tommy february6 would return February 6, 2012.
 Tommy february6 was featured in Tommy heavenly6's music video for I'm Your Devil (Halloween Remix).

 On November 11, 2011 Tommy announced during an interview with J-Wave Circus Circus she is in the process of recording a double album featuring both Tommy february6 and Tommy heavenly6, set for release in 2012.
 Warner released a press release on December 1, 2011, stating the album's release date as February 29, 2012.
 The album's title was later revealed to be "february & heavenly".
 The album debuted at No. 7 on the Oricon albums chart.

 In September 2012, Tommy announced she would be releasing a Halloween EP titled "Halloween Addiction".
 Which would feature both of her previous "Halloween singles" as well as a new one.

 In December 2012, Tommy announced she would be releasing a special Valentine's Day single through Tommy february6 titled, "Be My Valentine".

 In April 2013, Tommy announced a new English single, "Runaway", and a new album, Tommy Candy Shop, for release in June 2013.

+2014–2024: House of TMY Records and Hiatus

-Kawase released her second solo EP, Tommy's Halloween Fairy Tale October 14, 2015.
+In 2014 Kawase started her own sub-division of Universal Music Japan, House of TMY Records, through which she released her second solo EP, Tommy's Halloween Fairy Tale on October 14, 2015.

-In 2017, Kawase returned with the promotional single Kitty Ninja from Tommy february6, along with a remixed version of "Living Dead Diner Girls" from Tommy heavenly6, available exclusively to members of her fan site.
+In 2017, Kawase returned with the promotional single "Kitty Ninja" from Tommy february6, along with a remixed version of "Living Dead Diner Girls" from Tommy heavenly6, available exclusively to members of her fan site.
 On October 17, 2018 Kawase released two new singles, "Ice Cream Devils" as Tommy heavenly6 and "Cupcake Angels" as Tommy february6.

+Beginning January 1, 2023 Kawase went on an indefinite hiatus from releasing music and appearing publicly.